trapcoin-dev/Trapcoin/README.md

 ## This is the offical Trapcoin Github.

+Trapcoin is based on CryptoNote and uses the CryptoNight algorithm.

 We also have a discord server if you have questions or want to help: https://discord.gg/fEkvN39